 Ginger prevents the development of diabetes by reducing the high glucose level in the blood.
-It regulates blood glucose levels by increasing insulin sensitivity and decreasing fasting plasma glucose, triglycerides, total cholesterol, and glycated hemoglobin A (HbA1C).
+It regulates blood glucose levels by increasing insulin sensitivity and decreasing fasting plasma glucose, triglycerides, total cholesterol, and Hemoglobin A1c (HbA1C).

 Ginger's bioactive compounds have been evaluated for its anticancer activity against cervical, prostate, colorectal, liver, pancreatic, and breast cancer.
 Different medical studies have reported that Ginger improves the symptoms of or prevent the development of these cancers by inhibiting the proliferation, reducing the abnormal cell division, and inducing apoptosis of cancerous cells.

 Ginger shows anti-obesity activity by preventing the accumulation of fats in adipose tissues.
 It also helps to increase the metabolism and utilization of fatty acids and reduce body mass index with regular use in the diet.

 Different medical studies have also reported that Ginger reduces the risk of steatohepatitis and liver damage.
 It can be used to improve allergic rhinitis by decreasing sneezing and nasal rubbing.
 Ginger may also be used to manage migraines and heavy menstrual bleeding by reducing blood loss.